beyondssl/sparkview-container/README.md

 Just run `docker-compose up -d` from the same directory, where the `docker-compose.yaml` exists or reference to it, using the `-f` flag.

 ### For use with Docker CLI
-The following command will lead to a working instance:<br>
+The following command will lead to a working instance on port 80:<br>
 `docker run -p 80:80 beyondssl/sparkview`.
+Use `-d` flag for detached mode.

+For use with HTTPS on port 443, use:<br>
+`docker run -p 443:443 beyondssl/sparkview`.
 Use `-d` flag for detached mode.

 ## Information
 For quick starts via docker-compose, the following docker-compose.yaml is used by default: